Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

     ....
     AccelerationMap accelerationModelMap = createAccelerationModelsMap( bodyMap, accelerationMap, centralBodyMap )

 Mutual acceleration between bodies being propagated (i.e body A exerting acceleation on body B and vice versa), as is the case for solar system dynamics, is automatically handled by the :literal:`createAccelerationModelsMap` code and requires no specific consideration.
 Moreover, when creating a gravitational acceleration, the code checks whether it is a direct or a third-body gravitational acceleration and creates the acceleration models accordingly.
-Similarly, the code automatically checks which value of the gravitational parameter mu to use in such computations.
+Similarly, the code automatically checks which value of the gravitational parameter "mu" to use in such computations.
 For instance, when computing the gravitational acceleration due to the Sun acting on the Earth, :literal:`mu_Sun` is used when propagating w.r.t. the barycenter, whereas :literal:`mu_Sun + mu_Earth` is used when propagating w.r.t. the Sun.

 For every acceleration, a model for the current state of the body exerting the acceleration must be available (the state of the body undergoing the acceleration is taken from the numerically propagated state).
-This means that, in the above example of the Apollo capsule entering Earth's atmosphere, we must include one of the following:
+This means that, in the above example of the Apollo capsule entering Earth's atmosphere (:ref:`walkthroughsUnguidedCapsuleEntry`), we must include one of the following:

     - An ephemeris member for Earth.
     - Numerically integrate the Earth concurrently with our Apollo vehicle.

 For this example, the second option is of course a bit 'non-standard'.
-However, for cases where entire planetary systems are propagated, such an approach is typically taken (for certain applications, the numerically propagated body must also have a particular ephemeris member object, see Propagators).
+However, for cases where entire planetary systems are propagated, such an approach is typically taken (for certain applications, the numerically propagated body must also have a particular ephemeris member object, as discussed in :ref:`tudatFeaturesPropagatorSettings`).

 Available acceleration models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~